Mjz86/c_colon/mcc.md

-the two standard context types are : deafult support is for common exception string and enum categories , and   the common cancelation  and violation tokens, however on lower levels , stack traces would get richer , and the exceptions would be paired with origin and specific lines of unwind it went through, what objects did the violation and more
+the two standard context types are : default support is for common exception string and enum categories , and   the common cancelation  and violation tokens, however on lower levels , stack traces would get richer , and the exceptions would be paired with origin and specific lines of unwind it went through, what objects did the violation and more